lessonteacher/grunt-sf-jedi/README.md

           { members: '*', name: 'ApexTrigger' },
           { members: '*', name: 'StaticResource' }
         ],
-        version: version || '34.0' // if you change THIS version it will be used }
+        version: '34.0' // if you change THIS version it will be used }
     }
   }